How to Export CSV and Excel in Razor

 'INSTANT VB TODO TASK: The following line uses invalid syntax:

-'<div class="text-center"> <h1 class="display-4"> IronXL Generate Excel File</h1> <p class="m-5"> This will be the combination @of Razor @and IronXL @and togather they will Export data @to excel file.</p> <form method="post" asp-page-handler="Export"> <button class="btn btn-success p-3"> Export Excel File!</button> </form> </div>
+'<div class="text-center"> <h1 class="display-4"> IronXL Generate Excel File</h1> <p class="m-5"> This will be the combination @of Razor @and IronXL @and togather they will Export data @to Excel file.</p> <form method="post" asp-page-handler="Export"> <button class="btn btn-success p-3"> Export Excel File!</button> </form> </div>

 This code will change the interface of the home page and add the export button.

-Now create the onPostExport method in index.cshtml.cs file and write the following code.
-This code is generating a worksheet and writing column names as bold.
+file and write the following code.
+This code generates a worksheet and writes column names as bold.
 Users can also set the font size and even set the background color of the columns using style.
-It is the same as exporting database table data from SQL server or any other database server to Excel.
+It is the same as exporting database table data from SQL Server or any other database server to Excel.

 public FileResult OnPostExport()